-The Bank is reviewing its broader IT operational practices in light of a number of new systems coming into production and some recent incidents that affected usual operations.
-The aim of this review is to ensure the reliability of technology services and, in turn, the Bank's business operations.
-The scope of the review will include processes used to manage applications, software development, infrastructure, changes, configuration, third party risks, releases and testing.
-The Bank will incorporate any identified improvements to ensure its operational practices remain at a high standard and promote operational resilience and reliability consistent with the criticality of its payment and settlement systems.
+In June 2019, the Bank completed a review of its IT operational practices following a number of new systems coming into production across the Bank and some incidents that affected usual operations.
+The aim of the review was to ensure the reliability of technology services and, in turn, the Bank's business operations, including RITS.
+The scope of the review included the processes used to manage applications, software development, infrastructure, changes, configuration, and releases and testing.
+The Bank engaged an external consultant to provide assistance.